 In most cases, using a professional automotive scanner is the best way to diagnose and determine what component is at fault.

-Along with a blinking check engine light, you may experience one or several of the following symptoms:
+Along with a blinking check engine light, you may experience one of the following symptoms:

 - Rough idle